Drzhivago264/Inference_Portal/README.md

     sudo apt-get install redis
     redis-server --port 6380

-Next you must install celery with redis support and launch a Celery Worker:
+Next you must install celery and celery-beat with redis support and launch a Celery Worker and a Celery Beat Worker:

     pip install celery[redis]
     celery -A inferenceportal worker --loglevel=info